AhsanAyaz/ngx-device-detector/README.md

       const isMobile = this.deviceService.isMobile();
       const isTablet = this.deviceService.isTablet();
       const isDesktopDevice = this.deviceService.isDesktop();
+      const isDesktopMode = this.deviceService.isDesktopModeEnabled();
       console.log(this.deviceInfo);
-      console.log(isMobile);  // returns if the device is a mobile device (android / iPhone / windows-phone etc) console.log(isTablet);  // returns if the device us a tablet (iPad etc) console.log(isDesktopDevice); // returns if the app is running on a Desktop browser.
+      console.log(isMobile);  // returns if the device is a mobile device (android / iPhone / windows-phone etc) console.log(isTablet);  // returns if the device us a tablet (iPad etc) console.log(isDesktopDevice); // returns if the app is running on a Desktop browser. console.log(isDesktopMode); // returns if a mobile device is running in desktop mode }
-    }
     ...
   }